The Brian Kendrick

 The Brian Kendrick: Bio

-Few Superstars have more at stake in Raw’s Cruiserweight division than The Brian Kendrick.
+Few Superstars have more at stake in WWE’s Cruiserweight division than The Brian Kendrick.

 A gifted wrestler and high-flyer, Kendrick started working to make it in sports-entertainment when he enrolled in the Shawn Michaels Wrestling Academy in summer 1999 and toiled in the trenches, a process that pushed the technical dynamo to his last nerve and, potentially, last chance.